sebastiendfortier/spookipy/doc/tutorial.rst

        df = fstpy.StandardFileReader('/fs/site4/eccc/cmd/w/sbf000/fstpy/source_data_5005.std').to_pandas()

        # select TT only from input
-       tt_df = fstpy.select(df,'nomvar=="TT"')
+       tt_df = df.query('nomvar=="TT"')

-       # this will write the complete dataframe to the compressed output file, if no data was fstpy.load_datad no data will be written,
+       # this will write the complete dataframe to the compressed output file, if no data was loaded no data will be written,
        # 'd' column will be None
        from os import getenv
        USER = getenv("USER")